Kaioga5/bedrock-wiki/docs/blocks/block-tags.md

     - QuazChick
     - Kaioga5
     - Xterionix
-description: Block tags can be used to ensure that a block meets certain conditions.
 ---

 Block tags can be used to ensure that a block meets certain conditions.